nextflow-io/nextflow/docs/faq.rst

     }

-How do I iterate over nth files them within a process?
+How do I iterate over nth files from within a process?
 --------------------------------------------------------

 *Q: For example, I have 100 files emitted by a channel.
 I wish to perform one process where I iterate over each file inside the process.*

-A: The idea here to transform the channel emitting 100 files to a channel that will collect all files into a list object and produce that list as a sole emission.
-Then the process' script will be able to iterate over the files by using a simple for-loop.
+A: The idea here to transform a channel emitting multiple items into a channel that will collect all files into a list object and produce that list as a single emission.
+We do this using the ``collect()`` operator.
+The process script would then be able to iterate over the files by using a simple for-loop.

+This is also useful if all the items of a channel are required to be in the work directory.

 ::